MindviewLLC/MindviewLLC-hugo/content/about/bio.md

 of the ANSI/ISO C++ committee and was for many years the chair of both the C++ and Java tracks at the Software Development conference.
-He cofounded the JavaPosse Roundup Conference (now the [Winter Tech Forum](http://www.WinterTechForum.com)) and created Evolve Coworking in Crested Butte, CO [www.EvolveWork.co](http://www.EvolveWork.co).
+He cofounded the JavaPosse Roundup Conference (now the [Winter Tech Forum](http://www.WinterTechForum.com)) and created [Evolve Coworking](http://www.EvolveWork.co) in Crested Butte, CO.
 He periodically holds Developer Retreats and provides public and private training and consulting in programming languages and software system design.
 He is currently coauthoring the book [Atomic Kotlin](https://www.atomickotlin.com/)

 ## Long Bio: